essentialblend/personal-website/content/notes/_index.md

 title: Notes
 ---

-Everything I spend serious time learning is transcribed and cataloged here.
-These typically include notes from textbooks, research papers I find cool, and what not.
-I update them periodically.
+A catalogue of all my academic ventures.
+This typically includes notes and transcripts from textbooks, research papers, etc.

+I may redact the academic content for copyright purposes.